Documenting your OpenAPI webhooks

 Keep readingThis week, Twilio published OpenAPI definitions for all of their APIs.
 Let's see together the small steps we can take to transform those definitions into a nice looking API Reference documentation page which tracks API changes automatically.

 Keep readingDo you have more than one API that you share with your customers or your team?
 Or, multiple versions of one API?
-If you do have many different API specifications, it can be difficult to organize and share your documentations in a coherent way.
+If you do have many different API specifications, it can be difficult to organize and share your documentation in a coherent way.
 This is why Bump developed hubs.

 Keep readingAt Bump, we are committed to ensuring that your API documentation is beautiful and always up to date.
 To demonstrate the power of our tooling, we're going to walk through the creation of an API (and, more importantly, its documentation).
 As we create the API and modify it, the power of integrating with Bump will become more and more apparent.
 And this is why we are here: to make everyone's life easier: easier for the development team, the documentation team and - of course - easier for your customers to understand and stay abreast of any changes to your API.